-Exercise : Explain the extract given below with reference to context:

-" I hesitated long enough for the train to leave without me".

-Exercise : Explain the extract given below with reference to context:

-Exercise : Explain the extract given below with reference to context:

-"I smiled at Arun in my most appealing way.
+Exercise: Explain the extract given below with reference to context: "I hesitated long enough for the train to leave without me".
+Exercise: Explain the extract given below with reference to context: " He was the most trusting person I had ever met.
+And that was why I couldn't make up my mind to rob him" Example a Francisco the cutture of circum below with reference to content.
+Exercise: Explain the extract given below with reference to context: "I smiled at Arun in my most appealing way.
 And the smile came by itself, without my knowing it. '